 Looking for somewhere to travel during COVID-19?
 Dubai is open to travelers and has lots of incredible things to do for any kind of interest.
 From the beautiful sandy beaches to the cloud-top skyscrapers and ancient mosques, there's something for everyone in Dubai.

 While modern skyscrapers and high-end shopping malls sprawl the city, there’s also a dose of culture and history that Dubai has to offer you.
-If you are hoping to pay a visit to Dubai, read our blog to find out essential tips, including top things to do in Dubai.
+If you are hoping to pay a visit to Dubai, read our blogs to find out essential tips, including top things to do not only in Dubai, but all around the world.

 But, here’s the thing.
 If you are looking for a secluded getaway for a time-out, Dubai may not be the destination for you.
 It’s very social and bustles with activity day and night – although some pockets of the city remain quieter.